baraaml/the-meal-planning-application/Brainstorming/Brainstorming - v2.md

    - Allow users to share videos or behind-the-scenes clips.

 5. **Weekly Challenges or Themes**
-   - Host weekly events like “Recipe of the Day” or “Community Cookbook.”
+   - Host weekly events like “Recipe of the week” or “Community Cookbook.”

-6. **Support and Encouragement Features**
-   - A forum for questions, advice, or a “buddy system” for moms.
-   - Host expert Q&A sessions to provide meal planning support.
+      - Recipe of the week: the top-upvoted recipe duirng the week.
+      - Community Cookbook:
+         - grap the monthly top-upvoted recipes
+         - put the recipe of it's user in the cookbook (with user's handle)

 ---